tinashy/omnifood/README.md

 # omnifood
-simple single website with HTML5 and CSS3
+simple single page website with HTML5 and CSS3